Botur: Mongol invasions of Durdzuketi and Alania

 Among the besiegers of Maghas were the Chinese, Mongols as well as the Dishniy army led by Matarsha and other relatives of Botur.
-Esirat, who oppsed Botur's regime, was also trapped in Maghas, where she expected a child.
-She managed to escape the city through a secret passage into the Cheberloy region, Southeast Chechnya, where she gave birth to Khour's I only son, Ela Chakh/Chakhig.
+Esirat, who opposed Botur's regime, was also trapped in Maghas, where she expected a child.
+She managed to escape the city through a secret passage into the Cheberloy region, Southeast Chechnya, where she gave birth to Khour I's only son, Ela Chakh/Chakhig.

 According to Chinese sources, the Alan feudal lord "Matarsh" played a crucial role in the capture of Maghas.
 The fall of the city also marked the capitulation of Khasi I and the start of the pro-Mongol administration of the region, as well as the start of the insurgency in Durdzuketi.

 With the execution of Khasi I in 1241, Durdzuketi was split up between Botur and Ors.
 Botur was gifted the lowlands of today's Chechnya, as well as the cities Aldy and Vedeno, which had previously belonged to the Sado-Orsoy dynasty of Chechnya.
-The resistance, led by Khour I, led to the persecution of the Sado-Orsoy dynasty, further strengtheting Botur's authority.
+The resistance, led by Khour I, led to the persecution of the Sado-Orsoy dynasty, further strengthening Botur's authority.

 In 1252, allied with Ors, Navraz and other pro-Mongol rulers of vassal Alania, Botur decisively defeated the resistance fighters led by Khour I during the Battle of Sadoy-Lam, putting a final end to the insurgency in Durdzuketi.
 Khour was soon later betrayed by Georgian princes, leading to his capture and murder.